-To address housing and community development needs in Fontana, the City will leverage its CDBG and HOME entitlement grants with a variety of funding resources in order to maximize the effectiveness of available funds.
+To address housing and community development needs in Fontana and maximize the effectiveness of available funds, the City will leverage its CDBG and HOME entitlement grants with a variety of funding resources.
 The City's former Redevelopment Agency was the primary non-federal source of leveraged funds.
 With the elimination of the City's Redevelopment Agency, the City's ability to leverage federal funds has been substantially reduced.
 The City and its development partners will continue to seek new opportunities to leverage federal funds, such as the Low-Income Tax Credit program and U.S. Department of Housing and Urban Development Section 202 and 811 for the Elderly Program.